 The Trauma Recall Narrative Styles was created in 2013 as a way to categorize how patients recall their traumatic experiences during psychotherapy sessions.
 Modeled on analyses of actual psychotherapy sessions, the measure combines recall of detail, expression of emotions, and inaccurate memory to describe four categories: expressive, avoidant, undemonstrative, and fabricated.
 Click here for the Trauma Recall Narrative Styles definitions.
 Read More

-The Diagnostic Infant and Preschool Assessment (DIPA) interview is of only two known psychiatric diagnostic interviews for very young children; in addition it is the only one to have been tested in a clinical population, the only one to have tested functional impairment items (Scheeringa MS, Haslett, N, 2010.
+The Diagnostic Infant and Preschool Assessment (DIPA) interview is one of the few psychiatric diagnostic interviews about very young children; it is the only one to have been tested in a clinical population, the only one to have tested functional impairment items (Scheeringa MS, Haslett, N, 2010.
 The reliability and criterion validity of the Diagnostic Infant and Preschool Assessment: A new diagnostic instrument for young children.
 Child Psychiatry & Human Development, 41, 3, 299-312), and the only one to be updated for the Diagnostic and Statistical Manual, 5th Edition (DSM-5).
 The DIPA covers 16 disorders: PTSD, major depression, disruptive mood dysregulation disorder, bipolar, ADHD, oppositional defiant disorder, conduct disorder, separation anxiety disorder, social phobia, specific phobia, generalized anxiety disorder, obsessive compulsive disorder, reactive attachment disorder, disinhibited social engagement disorder, sleep onset dyssomnia, and night waking dyssomnia.
-Click here for the 2015 version.
+Since the 2010 study, the DIPA response choices have been changed from yes/no to Likert style ratings to provide better severity ratings with which to track clinical improvement over time.
+It has also been updated to DSM-5.
+Click here for the most recent version.

 Download the DIPA Manual.
 The manual contains background information on the development of the DIPA interview, and instructions on scoring and use.